dxing97/subs2cia/subs2cia_v2/README.md

 chosen_audio = chosen subtitle = chosen video = empty set
-while(any of the chosen streams is the empty set):
+while(set of chosen streams is insufficient):
     # pick a stream candidate for each chosen stream set that is an empty set
-    if chosen audio is emoty
+    if chosen audio is empty
         audio_picker()
     repeat for subtitle, video

     read chosen stream data